iarmstr81/Expert_CircuitPy/README.md

 ##Lesson(s) Learned
 * Processing more specifically how to draw in processing
 ##Picture
-This is a picture of the wiring
+This is a picture of what it looks like.

 #Potentiometer Speedometer
 Assignment actually named CircuitPython to Processing.